 Not only did my first trip provide an amazing life experience, but it helped fill a void in my heart.
 I realize that sounds a bit dramatic, but I’ll explain.

 My sons were born in 2003.
 They were supposed to be born in 2004.
 Instead, they arrived 14 weeks early and weighed less than two pounds each.
 One spent 110 days in intensive care, the other died in my arms an hour after he was born.

 That experience shredded me.
 And it made me question why I spent 40+ hours a week helping a billion-dollar technology company make more dollars.
 Why wasn’t I doing something that helped people?

 I wanted a job that made a difference.
 I looked into changing careers, pursuing a different degree, and other options.
 But in the end, the reality came to one thing: insurance.
 I needed to stay in the job I had to manage my son’s hospital bills and what would end up being several years of specialist medical care.
 So, I stayed.

 And then, almost ten years later, I went to Vietnam as a blogger for a nonprofit managed by one of my doctors.
-I ended up right in the middle of things, helping le.
-I helped with the patient intake process during the screening days.
-I helped manage charts and patient information.
-I sat with patients during surgeries to calm them.
-I went on post-op rounds.
+I ended up right in the middle of things.
+I helped with the patient intake process during the screening days, then managing charts and patient information.
+I sat with patients during surgeries to calm them and went on post-op rounds.
 I became part of something and got to connect directly with the people we helped.